-Etsy partners with WorldPay and other licensed payment processors to facilitate card payments and other payments by buyers and to disburse funds to sellers.
+Etsy partners with WorldPay, PayPal and other licensed payment processors to facilitate card payments and other payments by buyers and to disburse funds to sellers.
 The WorldPay and PayPal entities are regulated and authorized to provide payment services in the countries where they operate.

 Etsy Gift Cards are subject to the Gift Cards Policy.

 By using a third-party service, you may also be subject to an agreement with the third-party.
 For example, PayPal is a third-party service provided by PayPal Holdings, Inc. and is subject to the PayPal User Agreement.
 Apple Pay is a third-party service provided by Apple Inc. and is subject to the Apple Pay Terms and Conditions.